tsgates/arch-wiki-markdown/wiki/Advanced_Traffic_Control.md

     tc qdisc add dev eth0 root sfq perturb 10

+CoDel and Fair Queueing CoDel

+CoDel (Controlled Delay) is an attempt to limit buffer bloating and minimize latency in saturated network links by distinguishing good queues (that empty quickly) from bad queues that stay saturated and slow.
+The fair queueing Codel utilizes fair queues to more readily distribute available bandwidth between Codel flows.
+The configuration options are limited intentionally, since the algorithm is designed to work with dynamic networks, and there are some corner cases to consider that are discussed on the bufferbloat wiki concerning Codel, including issues on very large switches and sub megabit connections.
+Additional information is available in:

+     man tc-codel
+     man tc-fq_codel

+Warning:Make sure your ethernet driver supports Byte Queue Limits before using CoDel.
+Here is a list of drivers supported as of kernel 3.6

 > Classful Qdiscs

 Classful qdiscs are very useful if you have different kinds of traffic